robweber/im-hungry/README.md

 ##Why?

-I'm sick of now knowing what is in my house to eat!
-Like a lot of households our food is broken down and scattered into the refridgerator, extra freezer, cabinets, pantry, etc. When it comes right down to it, I have no idea what's available to eat, let a lone make a meal out of.
+I'm sick of not knowing what is in my house to eat!
+Like a lot of households our food is broken down and scattered into the refridgerator, extra freezer, cabinets, pantry, etc. When it comes right down to it, I have no idea what's available to eat; let a lone make a meal out of.
 This simple web app will help keep track of what is available and how to combine that into a breakfast/lunch/dinner/whatever.

 ##Features